metablaster/WindowsFirewallRuleset/Readme/README.md

 # Readme directory

-Here you will find offline documentation and reference for things such as
+Here you will find documentation and reference for things such as

 1. Firewall troubleshooting
 2. Windows firewall reference